vfrenkel/optimal_gathering/README.txt

+Overview:

+This is a simple program that uses google's geocoding api to calculate an optimal gathering location for many participant zipcodes.
+Each zip code's latitude and longitude is retrieved from the api, then averaged, then the average lat/lon is submitted to google's geocoding api to find the location's address.

 Setup instructions (tested on a linux system, should work for others without much modification):

 1. untar the python-geocoder library by running: